Grannom

 The Emerging Pupa

 Start with a Grannom Pupa or Cased Caddis Nymph in the hour before surface activity begins.
-Ascending pupae are easy targets for trout; fish the nymph on a dead-drift just below the surface film, then skate it upward through the film to mimic a pupa breaking through.
-Takes are often abrupt.
+Ascending pupae are easy targets for trout; fish the nymph on a dead-drift just below the surface film, then skate it upward to mimic a pupa breaking through.

 Fly patterns